go101/go101/pages/generics/555-type-constraints-and-parameters.md

 string | error
 ```

+To make descriptions simple, this book will view the predeclared `comparable` interface type
+as an interface type having a method (but not view it as a basic interface type).

-Another restriction is that the type sets of all non-interface type terms in a term union must have  no intersections.
+Another requirement (restriction) is that the type sets of all non-interface type terms in a term union must have no intersections.
 Interface type terms have no this restriction, but the current implementation (Go toolchain 1.18) disallows identical interface type terms.
 For example, in the following code snippet, the term unions in the first two type declarations fail to compile, but the last two compile okay.

 ```Go